Lake Ohau Lodge is on the newly developed Alps to Ocean Cycle Trail www.alps2ocean.com.

 The walk across the foothills gives you plenty of time to appreciate the surrounding landscape.

-These are wonderful worn clay formations reminiscent of the cowboy canyons in a small version and are opposite Omarama.
+These are wonderfully worn clay formations reminiscent of the cowboy canyons in a small version and are opposite Omarama.
 Get directions from reception.

 If you need any help with places to go, things to do or “must sees” on your trip around the South Island ask for Louise’s growing list of suggestions and itinerary.